Yellowtail sushi – AKA Hamachi

 There are certain fish that I think present themselves perfectly without being fancified, hamachi (yellowtail) being one of them.
 I went to my favorite local sushi place on Saturday night with my wife and my brother, who loves sushi, but is not nearly as crazy about as I, and ordered a huge platter with all our staples.
 The discussion du soir was the hamachi.
 My brother likes it in a maki with scallions, whereas I prefer it sushi or sashimi.
 It’s not that there was any problem ordering, but I was just wondering how much he really could appreciate the fish that way.

 Don’t get me wrong, I know everyone has different preferences, and there is no one way to serve anything, but I always feel that the reason I eat what I eat is to really appreciate the fish.
 The taste.
 The texture.
 The mouthfeel and the lingering flavors.
-There is nothing wrong with pairing the yellowtail with scallions in a roll, in fact, the scallion (or green onion) does a good job complimenting the fish, but I just can’t help being a purist with this one particular fish.
+There is nothing wrong with pairing the yellowtail sushi with scallions in a roll, in fact, the scallion (or green onion) does an exceptional job complimenting the fish, but I just can’t help being a purist with this one particular fish.

 It’s my favorite piece.
 Hamachi has a buttery flavor that I cannot find in the finest otoro, and a texture that rivals it as well.
 A good piece yields gently to the tongue, and has a subtle taste that is unique and familiar at the same time.
 Unfettered with additional flavors, hamachi is the purest example of why sushi is such a unique food; it is something special and something to tell your friends about.
 Hamachi is clean, consistent, and defined, and never interferes with it’s friends on your plate.
 It carries it’s own bags and makes the bed when it leaves.